erikpukinskis/narrative/README.md

 And I am also kind of sick of feeling like I have some sort of advantage over everyone because I have this arcane skill of programming.
 I want my code to be facilitating lots of other peoples' cool stuff.
 I don't want it locked in my proprietary repositories.

-And Narrative also is a social experiment.
+And narrative programming also is a social experiment.
 Can a fabric of human-readable software provide enough coordination that we could sustain ourselves entirely though voluntary action?
 Just how many of the ingredients for human sustenance can we pull together without using the threat of violence?

-I hope Narrative can be accessible enough to facilitate that.
+I hope Nrtv can be accessible enough to facilitate that.